ANTI-BULLYING

 SUSPENSION PROCEDURE

-Consistent failure to adhere to the John Therry Catholic College rules or unsafe conduct may result in a student being excluded from the school community for a period of time.
-This is to allow the student to reflect on their conduct and make a conscious choice to reconnect with the community with a genuine willingness and intention to conform to the school’s code of conduct.
+Consistent failure to adhere to the John Therry Catholic College rules or unsafe conduct may result in a student being excluded from the College community for a period of time.
+This is to allow the student to reflect on their conduct and make a conscious choice to reconnect with the community with a genuine willingness and intention to conform to the College’s code of conduct.

 At all times, John Therry Catholic College follow policy provided by the Catholic Education Diocese of Wollongong.
 A copy of the full CEDoW Suspension, Expulsion and Exclusion of Students document can be found here.